Real-Projects-Digitalization/WiSe24-jtrlm/README.md

 ---

-## **How to Use SafePath**
-- Set up the SafePath wearable and connect it to the app.
-- Create routes and SafeZones via the app interface.
-- Monitor live tracking, receive alerts, and access audio snippets when necessary.
-- Personalise the wearable with colours and engravings to fit your child’s preferences.

----

 ## **Contributors**
 - **Rimsha Sajid – Manager:** Coordinates the project, oversees timelines, and ensures smooth team collaboration.
 - **Jon Ander Finez – Techie:** Leads the technical development of the wearable and app functionalities.